profnandaa/redbeacon.github.io/_drafts/2016-03-24-Hitchhiker's-Guide-to-Writing-Articles.markdown

 ### Code and Syntax Highlighting

-Your code tags will be parsed by the `Liquid Templating Engine` and colored by `pygments`.
+Your `highlight` tags will be parsed by the `Liquid Templating Engine` and colored by `pygments`.
 Pygments supports tons of languages.

 Here's an `HTML` example

     {% raw %}
     {% highlight html %}